Obolo language: Writing system

 In writing, only the low tone (`) and falling tone (ˆ) are indicated.
 Tones are marked compulsorily on the first syllables of verbs and verbal groups.
 For other classes of words, only minimal pairs should be marked to avoid ambiguity.

 Dialects

 There are six major dialect groups in the language, namely: (from west to east): Ataba, Unyeada, Ngo, Okoroete, Iko and Ibot Obolo.
-Ataba, Unyeada and Ngo dialects are spoken in Andoni LGA of Rivers State; Okoroete and Iko dialects is spoken in Eastern Obolo LGA of Akwa Ibom State while Ibot Obolo is spoken in Ibeno LGA of Akwa Ibom State.
+Ataba, Unyeada and Ngo dialects are spoken in Andoni LGA of Rivers State; Okoroete and Iko dialects is spoken in Eastern Obolo LGA of Akwa Ibom State while Ibot Obolo is spoken in Eastern Obolo LGA and Ibeno LGA of Akwa Ibom State.
 Okoroete dialect is also spoken in one community in Andoni LGA.

 Ngo is the prestige dialect, hence the standard literary form of Obolo draws heavily from it.

+Standard Obolo

+Literary Obolo, also known as Standard Obolo, is the written form of the language, the standard variety learned at school.
+Standard Obolo has its origin in the 1970s, when Rivers Readers Project published Reading and Writing Obolo, an Obolo grammar; and in the 1980s when the Obolo Bible Translation Committee started translation of the Bible.
+Though for a large part based on the Ngo dialect, Standard Obolo incorporates several features from other dialects.

-However, all verbs in the Standard Obolo are conjugated according to Ataba dialect.
+All verbs in Standard Obolo are conjugated according to the Ataba dialect.
+Only certain focuses of the perfective/imperfective inchoative indicative non-future retain their Ngo dialect conjugation to avoid confusion with other conjugations.

 Numerals

 Obolo language now uses a decimal counting system.
 "The modern counting system evolved with the publication of Aya Ifuk Obolo by the Obolo Language & Bible Translation Project in 1985.
 It is a shift from the vigesimal (based 20) counting to the decimal (based 10) counting system.
 The new system is much simpler than the old counting system, which is very limited and complex."
 The primary numerals are as follows: